catalyst-team/catalyst-site/content/home/about.md

   label = '<a class="js-github-release" href="https://github.com/catalyst-team/catalyst/releases" data-repo="catalyst-team/catalyst">Latest release<!-- V --></a>'
 +++

-Catalyst is PyTorch framework for deep learning research and development.
+Catalyst is a PyTorch framework for Deep Learning Research and Development.

-It focuses on reproducibility, rapid experimentation, and codebase reuse so you can create something new rather than write another regular train loop.
+It focuses on reproducibility, rapid experimentation, and codebase reuse so you can create something new rather than write yet another train loop.

 Break the cycle - use the **Catalyst**!